Heroin Addiction Explained

 Mental disorders and dual diagnosis

 In co-occurring disorders, the symptoms of drug use and the mental health problem often overlap, and one usually perpetuates the other.
 It is integral that the drug user identifies any underlying mental health conditions when they seek treatment.
 Treating the drug problem without addressing the other issues often results in relapse.
-Relapse is perceived as a failure in the eyes of the sufferer, and this can make the problem more severe and render them unlikely to seek help again.
+Relapse is perceived as a failure in the eyes of the sufferer, and this could make the problem more severe and render them unlikely to seek help again.
 (17)

 How Heroin Addiction Develops

-Heroin addiction can develop in a number of ways.
+Heroin addiction could develop in a number of ways.
 Some people start to use the drug after developing a dependence on prescribed opiate medications.
 Others may actively be seeking more and more extreme highs.
 Some individuals start off by smoking or snorting heroin, believing this to be less harmful.
 While not quite as intense, taking the drug in this way still carries an extremely high risk of developing an addiction.

 The more frequently the drug is used, the more reliant the brain becomes on its effects.
 As someone uses the drug more, they require increasing amounts in order to achieve the initial effects.
 This leads to an increase in tolerance as well as an increase in consumption and often leads to addiction.